sWineck/upgrade-all-chocolatey-packages/README.md

 Under the "Trigger" tab, if the "On login" trigger is set, the desired user should be selected.
 If this is not the case, select the trigger and click on "Edit", then another window will open, now click "Change user" or simply select "Every user", so that the task will be executed, no matter who logs in.

 # aktualisiere alle Chocolatey Pakete
-Verwendet die Powershell 7 mit Admin-Rechten um den Befehl "choco upgrade all -y" auszuführen.
-Eine Log-Datei mit Zeitstempel zeigt die aktualisierten Pakete und die folgenden Zeilen an.
+Ein Powershell Skript, welches den Befehl "choco upgrade all -y" auszuführt.
+Eine Log-Datei mit Zeitstempel zeigt die aktualisierten Pakete und die darauffolgenden Zeilen an.

 Ersetze "USERNAME" mit deinem Benutzernamen für das Speichern der Log-Datei im korrekten Pfad.